2013: The Move to Alameda

 We watched the parade outside the fire station, so starting everyday after, while driving or walking by the fire station, Zoe would remind us of where we watched the parade and where the fire station is located.

-We were also able to get into a fantastic pre-school and were able to say goodbye to Zoe’s daycare which was a little sad (emotional milestone!).
+We were also able to get into a fantastic pre-school closer to where we now live, and were able to say goodbye to Zoe’s daycare which was a little sad, dark, and weird.
 Which led to a celebratory ice cream.

 First day of pre-school.